metagentools/GraphBin/README.md

 ```
 ## Input Format

-GraphBin takes in 4 files as inputs.
+GraphBin takes in 3 files as inputs.
 * Assembly graph file (in .gfa format)
-* Nucleotide sequences of contigs(in .fasta format)
 * Paths of contigs (in .paths format)
 * Binning output from an existing tool (in .csv format)